MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/osx-agent.md

 To build and deploy Xcode apps or Xamarin.iOS projects, you'll need at least one macOS agent.
 This agent can also build and deploy Java and Android apps.

-> Before you begin:
+> [!NOTE]
-> * If your pipelines are in [Azure Pipelines](https://visualstudio.microsoft.com/products/visual-studio-team-services-vs) and a [Microsoft-hosted agent](hosted.md) meets your needs, you can skip setting up a self-hosted macOS agent.
+> This article describes how to configure a [self-hosted agent](agents.md#self-hosted-agents).
+If you're using Azure DevOps Services and a [Microsoft-hosted agent](hosted.md) meets your needs, you can skip setting up a self-hosted macOS agent.
-> *  Otherwise, you've come to the right place to set up an agent on macOS.
-Continue to the next section.

 [!INCLUDE [include](includes/concepts.md)]